LionsGamesStudio/Flux/TUTORIAL.md

 }
 ```

-**✅ Checkpoint 5**: Create a "GoldCoin" prefab with the `Collectible` script.
-When the player touches it, your Gold Text updates instantly!
+**✅ Checkpoint 6**: Place some "GoldCoin" prefabs in your scene.
+When the player touches one, the gold count in your UI updates instantly!

 ---

-## 6. Connecting Systems with Events
+## 7. Connecting Systems with Events

-Add an `AudioManager` that listens for the `PlayerJumpedEvent`.
+Finally, let's create a completely decoupled `AudioManager` that listens for the `PlayerJumpedEvent`.

-### Step 6.1: Create the Audio Manager
+### Step 7.1: Create the Audio Manager
 Create a `FluxMonoBehaviour` named `AudioManager.cs` and place it in your scene.

 ```csharp